On $H$-simple not necessarily associative algebras: Introduction

 In general, the analog of Amitsur's conjecture for arbitrary non-associative algebras and even for infinite dimensional Lie algebras is wrong.
 First, the codimension growth can be overexponential~\cite{Volichenko}.
 Second, the exponent of the codimension growth can be non-integer~\cite{GiaMishZaiCodimGrFun, ZaiMishchFracPI, VerZaiMishch}.
 Third, in 2014 M.\,V.~Zaicev constructed an example of an infinite dimensional non-associative algebra $A$ for which $\mathop{\underline\lim}_{n\to\infty}\sqrt[n]{c_n(A)}=1$ and $\mathop{\overline\lim}_{n\to\infty}\sqrt[n]{c_n(A)} > 1$~\cite{ZaicevPIexpDoesNotExist}.

 Algebras endowed with an additional structure, e.g. a grading, an action of a group, a Lie algebra or a Hopf algebra, find their applications in many areas of mathematics and physics.
-Gradings on simple Lie and associative algebras have been studied extensively~\cite{BahZaicAllGradings, BahturinSehgalZaicevGrAssoc, BahturinZaicevSegal, ElduqueKochetov}.
+Gradings on simple Lie and associative algebras have been studied extensively~\cite{BahturinSehgalZaicevGrAssoc, BahZaicAllGradings, BahturinZaicevSegal, ElduqueKochetov, PZ89, HPP98, HPP00}.
 For algebras with an additional structure, it is natural to consider the corresponding polynomial identities.

-E.~Aljadeff, A.~Giambruno, and D.~La~Mattina~\cite{AljaGia, AljaGiaLa, GiaLa} proved that if an associative PI-algebra is graded by a finite group, then the graded PI-exponent exists and it is an integer.
-The same is true for finite dimensional associative and Lie algebras graded by arbitrary groups~\cite[Theorem~3]{ASGordienko9}, \cite[Theorem~1]{ASGordienko5}, i.e. the graded analog of Amitsur's conjecture holds for group graded algebras.
+E.~Aljadeff, A.~Giambruno, and D.~La~Mattina~\cite{AljaGia, AljaGiaLa, GiaLa} proved that if an associative PI-algebra is graded by a finite group, then the graded PI-exponent exists and it is an integer, i.e. the graded analog of Amitsur's conjecture holds for such algebras.
+The same is true for finite dimensional associative and Lie algebras graded by arbitrary groups~\cite[Theorem~3]{ASGordienko9}, \cite[Theorem~1]{ASGordienko5}.
 If $H$ is a finite dimensional semisimple Hopf algebra, then the codimensions of polynomial $H$-identities of any finite dimensional $H$-module associative or Lie algebra satisfy the analog of Amitsur's conjecture too~\cite[Theorem~3]{ASGordienko3}, \cite[Theorem~7]{ASGordienko5}.
 If an algebra is graded by a semigroup, then its graded PI-exponent can be non-integer even if the algebra itself is finite dimensional and associative~\cite[Theorem 5]{ASGordienko13} (see also~\cite{GordienkoJanssensJespers}).